-Periodantal Disease – The Mouth-Body Connection in Hamilton (Jackson Square), Burlington and St. Catharines!
+Periodantal Disease – The Mouth-Body Connection in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 When you feel New research has shown us that there is a firm link between periodontal disease and chronic conditions like heart disease, diabetes, and osteoporosis.

 Periodontal disease gives the patient swollen gums, infections below the visible gum line, and disease causing bacteria.
 Bacteria and infections in the mouth are not isolated from the rest of the body, they are able to spread and cause other conditions.
 This is why maintaining effective dental hygiene is so essential in preventing periodontal disease.
 Treating periodontal disease will prevent gum disease and even bone loss.
 Effective treatment can also go a long way towards preventing other health concerns.